Sage Chapel: History

 Cornell University was founded as a non-sectarian institution; this drew criticism of "godlessness" from some quarters.
 In response, Henry W. Sage, sometimes called the "second founder of the University", donated funds for the establishment of a chapel.
 Sage stipulated two conditions for the gift: first, that the chapel "would never be delivered over to one sect," and that "students should be attracted but not coerced into it."
 Henry Sage's son Dean Sage later endowed the position of chaplain.

 Opening services were held on June 13, 1875 with Reverend Phillips Brooks of Boston's Trinity Church presiding.

 Sage Chapel originally featured a 75-foot tower with spire and belfry.
 In 1875, the tower held one of two electric arc lamps installed on campus by professor of physics William Arnold Anthony.
 It was said to be the "first locality in America, if not the world, to have a permanent installation of electric arc lamps."
 The lamps were "visible for many miles around, and it excited the wonder of the inhabitants."

 Sage Chapel has hosted many speakers, including Lyman Beecher, John R. Mott (Cornell class of 1888), Mordecai Wyatt Johnson, Harry Emerson Fosdick, Stephen Samuel Wise, Martin Luther King Sr., Martin Luther King Jr., Reinhold Niebuhr, Paul Tillich, Elie Wiesel, Abraham Heschel, Hans Küng, Harold Kushner, Elizabeth Kübler-Ross, Carl Sagan, Jane Goodall, Arianna Huffington, and Peter Gomes.
 Other speakers have included Lyman Abbott, Daniel Berrigan, and John Cleese.

 Father Robert S. Smith, Catholic priest, author, and educator, preached regularly at Sage Chapel from 2002 to 2010.

 Sage Chapel Christmas Vespers is an annual tradition at Cornell.
 For many years, beloved Professor Morris Bishop delivered the readings.

 Sage Chapel is a popular choice for couples getting married at Cornell.

-Sage Chapel also serves as the home of the Cornell University Glee Club and Cornell University Chorus.
+Sage Chapel also serves as the home of the Cornell University Glee Club and Cornell University Chorus and for a number of years the Sage Chapel Choir.